albbaous/Dissertation/README.md

 -	$file represents the input genome file to be processed by Prokka.

-## Running move_fna.sh (for BUSCO analysis) and move_gff.sh (for Roary)
+## Running and understanding movefna.sh (for BUSCO analysis) and movegff.sh (for Roary) on Tomoko

 - These create new directories which include only the files necessary for BUSCO and Roary analyses.

--
+They have similar features:

+- mkdir -p ensures that the target directory is created only if it doesn't already exist

+- find command searches for all files (-type f) in the $source_dir directory and its subdirectories that have the right extension (-name "*.fna" or "*.gff")

+- -exec mv executes the mv command to move files to the $target_dir

+- {} placeholder represents the found file

+- plus sign (+) symbol at the end of the command ensures that multiple files can be moved in a single invocation of mv

 ## Running BUSCO